Rest In Peace

 In 1955, he worked in the BP Kwinana refinery laboratory as an Industrial Chemist.
 His work with BP over his career saw him working in the UK, Canada, and Yemen (Aden).
 He was then appointed Assistant Manager of the BP Western Point refinery in Victoria before his final appointment as the General Manager at BP Kwinana in 1976.
 He held this position until he retired in 1995.

 Back to his younger years (early 20’s) and a visitor to the Porter house to see Alan’s mother was an attractive young lady.
 It was no other than the “girl from next door” mentioned earlier and there was an immediate attraction between Alan and Margaret.
 They were married in 1954 and had four children (three daughters and a son).
 They lived in a Company house in Medina until he was promoted to a position with BP in London.
 When the family returned to Perth in 1976, Alan purchased their family home in Myaree.
 The house was ideal for a model railway person with a large area under the house for a garage, plus plenty of room for the model railway and his library of railway books.
 Alan’s model railway (Wheatstone Bridge) was well travelled having its construction being started at Medina.
-The layout was built in 2ft x 2 ft modules, so that they could be easily transported when necessary.
+The layout was built on 4ft x 3ft modules, so they could be easily transported when necessary.
 The modules were taken to England, Victoria and finally to Myaree.
 The layout was displayed at one of the AMRA (WA) Perth exhibitions at the Perth Town Hall in the late 1970’s where it was on the stage area.

 As well as being a devoted family man, Alan’s interests were sailing, fishing, boating, carpentry, growing veggies, model railways, full size railways and he had a large aviary in the backyard at Myaree that housed some 200 budgies at one time.